 I even edited an extra 30 minutes, but my friends and the film team rose up to put an end to the film.
 It was great fun to edit more than 5.000 shots and remember each and every one of the first and final takes of each shot.
 As well as the emotions that the shooting bring with it.
 Wonderful.

 The Significance of the Film

-Valenti Figueres’s film is a rare attempt to return to that period of bright explosions of the mind and of victories over the sun when a whole generation seemed ready to storm paradise and remind us that, however, far it plunged into the darkness of disapparance and and the nightmare of terror, the dreams of the utopians and the artists in their grandeur – the Eisenstein’s, the Vertov’s, the Dovzhenko’s and the Meyerkhold’s – seem like towering giants of a new Renaissaince- whose time seems irrevocably lost.
-That Valenti has attempted to recapture the best minds of another generation that prefigured and towered above others of the twentieth century is testimony to the importance of this film.
-That he has done it so valiantly with such an impassioned force dragging back those dreams lost to that nightmarish machine symbolised by the Lyubyanka’s and Magadan’s of Stalin’s infernal gambol.
+Valenti Figueres’s film is a rare attempt to return to that period of bright explosions of the mind and of victories over the sun when a whole generation seemed ready to storm paradise and remind us that, however, far it plunged into the darkness of disapparance and the nightmare of terror, the dreams of the utopians and the artists in their grandeur (those Eisenstein’s, Vertov’s, Dovzhenko’s and Meyerhold’s) seem like towering giants of a new Renaissaince and whose time seems irrevocably lost.
+That Valenti has attempted to recapture the best minds of another generation prefiguring and towering above others of the twentieth century, is testimony to the significance of this film.
+We should be even more grateful that he has done it so valiantly with such passion returning us with the memory of those dreams lost to that nightmarish machine symbolised by the Lyubyanka’s and Magadan’s of Stalin’s infernal gambit.

 Valenti, himself, should be given the final word:

 The Effect K is an odyssey of those who dared to dream and were swollen by their dreams.
 An adventure in the origins of cinema and utopias, but at the same time a story of adventures, a mythic tale about cinema, the legend of a friendship, the myth of an hero and his descent into hell…

 It is a fiction film made of fragments of reality.
 With this film, we go through a tumultuous XX Century with beautiful utopias that engendered nice dreams and terrible nightmares.
 Lights and shadows.
 The great metaphor of Cinema.